MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 ## Application Operations

-The application design and platform recommendations have a significant bearing on effective operations, and the extent to which these recommendations are adhered to will therefore greatly influence optimal operational procedures.
+The application design and platform recommendations have a significant bearing on effective operations, and the extent to which these recommendations are adhered,  will therefore greatly influence optimal operational procedures.

 Furthermore, there's a varied set of operational capabilities provided by different Azure services, particularly when it comes to high availability and recovery.
 It's therefore also important to understand and use the operational capabilities of used services.